Sun Communities Data Breach Investigation

 Information Exposed:

-Sun Communities stated that, as of the disclosure, three individuals in New Hampshire were confirmed affected.
+Sun Communities has filed disclosures with the attorneys general offices of Maine, Massachusetts, and New Hampshire.
 The company is disclosing the incident via written notice to affected individuals.

 You May Be Entitled to Compensation